Wesley1808/ServerCore/docs/config/DEFAULT.md

 # Allows you to toggle specific optimizations that don't have full vanilla parity.
 # These settings will only take effect after server restarts.

-# (Default = true) Prevents many different lagspikes caused by loading chunks synchronously.
+# Prevents many different lagspikes caused by loading chunks synchronously.
 # This for example causes maps to only update loaded chunks, which depending on the viewdistance can be a smaller radius than vanilla.
 reduce-sync-loads: true
-# (Default = true) Can significantly reduce the time spent on chunk iteration by caching ticking chunks every second.
+# Can significantly reduce the time spent on chunk iteration by caching ticking chunks every second.
 # This is especially useful for servers with a high playercount and / or viewdistance.
 # Note: The list of ticking chunks is only updated every second, rather than every tick (but that is very unlikely to matter).
 cache-ticking-chunks: true
-# (Default = false) Can significantly reduce time spent on mobspawning, but isn't as accurate as vanilla on biome borders.
+# Can significantly reduce time spent on mobspawning, but isn't as accurate as vanilla on biome borders.
 # This may cause mobs from another biome to spawn a few blocks across a biome border (this does not affect structure spawning!).
 fast-biome-lookups: false
-# (Default = false) Fluid random ticks, like lava spreading fire, are run twice each game tick.
+# Fluid random ticks, like lava spreading fire, are run twice each game tick.
 # Enabling this will cancel the 'duplicate' second fluid tick, but this may cause slight behavior changes.
 cancel-duplicate-fluid-ticks: false
 ```